2023–24 Bundesliga

 The 2023–24 Bundesliga was the 61st season of the Bundesliga, Germany's premier football competition.
-It began on 18 August 2023 and concluded on 18 May 2024.
+It began on 18 August 2023 with Werder Bremen hosting the 11-time defending champion Bayern Munich, and concluded on 18 May 2024.
 The fixtures were announced on 30 June 2023.

 On 14 April 2024, Bayer Leverkusen were crowned champions for the first time with five matches to spare following a 5–0 win over Werder Bremen, becoming the thirteenth different champion in Bundesliga history and ending previous holders Bayern Munich's run of eleven consecutive titles.

-Bayer Leverkusen crushed the competition en route to becoming the first Bundesliga team to finish an entire season unbeaten, with a record of 28 wins and six draws.
+Bayer Leverkusen became the first Bundesliga team to finish an entire season unbeaten, with a record of 28 wins and six draws.

 Teams

 A total of 18 teams participated in the 2023–24 edition of the Bundesliga.